The Wright Scoop -

 Wright's Woodland Garden

-“Sylvia’s eco-chic advocacy embodies every aspect of the consumer education campaign we hoped to inspire,” said Den Gardner, executive director of Project EverGreen, www.projectevergreen.com.
-“The judges were impressed with her ongoing effort to teach eco-green.
-For, our vision is to be a global organization that empowers people within communities to change society through the responsible creation and preservation of sustainable green spaces, such that the ever-increasing impacts of global warming in the world are measurably reduced; because Green Matters!”
+"Wright’s eco-chic advocacy embodies every aspect of the consumer education campaign we hoped to inspire.
+For, our vision is to become a global organization that empowers people within communities to change society through the responsible creation and preservation of sustainable green spaces, such that the ever-increasing impacts of global warming in the world are measurably reduced; because Green Matters!" - Den Gardner,

 To schedule one-on-one coaching, consultation, speech or workshop on the topics of